 - Flat-faced cards are best.
 Please, no glitter or anything that can fall off and get into open wounds.
 They can cause secondary infections.
 Cards with glitter, flocking, or glue that dries, cracks, and falls off, or little beads, etc., cannot be used.

 - All cards are screened.

 - No need to put the cards in individual envelopes.

 - Please use your first name only inside the card.
 For security reasons we do not pass on names and addresses to either the recipient or the sender.

 - Please rubber band individual signatures together to help making sorting easier for us.
 Example: 6 different people wrote their own cards with just their own signature on it, and all of the cards are sent in one box or envelope.
 Please bundle each persons’ cards separately.
 Our “Elfs” will love you for this!

 - If you wish acknowledgement your cards were received please include an email address.
 (We won’t spam you, promise!)

-If you’d like, you can read about last year’s Holiday Cheer here:
+If you’d like, you can read about last year’s event here: